JesseCoretta/go-schemax/README.md

 ## History of schemax

+The schemax package is now archived.
+The API is stable and affords all of the functionality I ever needed.
+Enjoy!

+---

 The goal of schemax has always been to provide a reliable parsing subsystem for directory schema definitions that allows transformation into usable Go objects.

 The original design of schemax (version < 1.5.0) involved a custom-made parser.
 While this design performed remarkably well for years, it was not without its shortcomings.